paulrobertlloyd/paulrobertlloyd-v4/src/_content/events/2012-02-12-uci_track_cycling_world_cup.md

 tags:
 - venue:9c3xhx2m+7v
 ---
-Part of the ‘London Prepares’ series of events hosted during the build up to London 2012.
+Part of the *London Prepares* series of events hosted during the build up to London 2012.